marco262/my_wiki/data/onednd/class/rogue.md

 ### 18th Level: Elusive

 You are so evasive that attackers rarely gain the upper hand against you.
-No attack roll can have Advantage against you unless you have the Incapacitated condition.
+No attack roll can have Advantage against you unless you have the [[glossary:Incapacitated]] condition.

 ### 19th Level: Ability Score Improvement